Party City vs Target | Comparably

 Team Culture Ratings vs Target

-Party City rates % lower than Target on Team Culture Ratings vs Target Ratings based on looking at 8559 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "What do your coworkers need to improve and how could you work together better?".
+Party City rates % lower than Target on Team Culture Ratings vs Target Ratings based on looking at 8580 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "What do your coworkers need to improve and how could you work together better?".

 • Party City